jqhoogland/rationalia-starter/LW/Concepts/Humility.md

 *   Given your fallibility, you should rely heavily on various techniques associated with "[[Inside/Outside View|the outside view]]", and try to avoid using "inside views".
 *   Given the human tendency to rationalize and self-deceive, you should trust average opinions, or the average opinion of authoritative-sounding sources, more than your own opinions (including your own fine-grained opinions about which authorities have good epistemics on which topics).
-*   Given the risks and commonness of [overconfidence](https://www.lesswrong.com/tag/overconfidence), you should worry much more about overconfidence, and worry little (or not at all) about [underconfidence](https://www.lesswrong.com/s/pvim9PZJ6qHRTMqD3/p/pkFazhcTErMw7TFtT).
+*   Given the risks and commonness of [[Overconfidence|overconfidence]], you should worry much more about overconfidence, and worry little (or not at all) about [underconfidence](https://www.lesswrong.com/s/pvim9PZJ6qHRTMqD3/p/pkFazhcTErMw7TFtT).

 In contrast, Yudkowsky has [argued](https://www.lesswrong.com/s/oLGCcbnvabyibnG9d/p/o28fkhcZsBhhgfGjx):